-This past week the CDC began recommending the use of cloth face coverings.
+Shortly after the start of the COVID-19 pandemic, the CDC began recommending the use of cloth face coverings.
 With this recommendation started the questions from family & friends.
 What type of mask?
-When should I wear it?
-How do I wear it?
+When should I wear a mask?
+How do I wear a mask?
 Any tips?
 Here are the answers to those many questions!

 We will answer all those questions (and more!) below, but first, the most important part of wearing a mask…